Paul-Njuga/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-# C - Pointers, arrays & strings :computer
+# C - Pointers, arrays & strings :computer:

 This directory is an intro to pointers, arrays, & strings in C and covers topics such as data structures & the C memory layout.

-## Requirements :bookmark_tabs
+## Requirements :bookmark_tabs:

 * A ```README.md``` file, at the root of the folder of the project.
 * Your code should use the Betty style.
 It will be checked using ```betty-style.pl``` and ```betty-doc.pl```.